Daughters of the Cincinnati: Membership and organization

 The society has headquarters in New York and its members reside throughout the United States and in many foreign countries.
 All members of the Daughters of the Cincinnati are descendants of officers who were entitled to original membership in the Society of the Cincinnati founded in 1783.

 Scholarships

-For over a hundred years the Daughters of the Cincinnati have raised funds to help hundreds of young women to pay their college tuitions.
+For over a hundred years the Daughters of the Cincinnati have raised funds to help hundreds of young women to pay their college tuition.
 Scholarships are awarded to daughters of career military officers in the United States Army, Navy, Air Force, Marines, and Coast Guard.
 Selection is based on both excellence and need.
-The Daughters of the Cincinnati is a 501 (c) (3) non-profit organization.
+The Daughters of the Cincinnati is a 501(c)(3) non-profit organization.